ankitbko/blog/_posts/2026-05-23-hosted-agents-part-3.md

 ### What `azd` Does Automatically

-When you deploy an agent with `azd deploy`, it automatically assigns the `Foundry User` role at the Foundry account scope — this is what lets your agent call Foundry models.
+When you deploy an agent with `azd deploy`, it automatically assigns the `Foundry User` role at the Foundry project scope — this is what lets your agent call Foundry models.
 For any other resources (storage, databases, etc.), you need to assign RBAC roles manually.

 One thing to note: `ACRPull` (used to pull your container image) is assigned to the **project managed identity**, not your agent identity.
 Don't confuse the two — they serve different purposes.